Vitamin K Deficiency

 What is vitamin K deficiency?

-However, people of any age can develop a vitamin K deficiency, which may be triggered by factors including liver disease, malnutrition and as a consequence of taking certain prescription drugs.
+However, people of any age can develop a vitamin K deficiency, which may be triggered by a number of factors, including liver disease, malnutrition and as a consequence of taking certain prescription drugs.
 The condition is also relatively common in breastfed infants.

 A nutritionally balanced diet is normally sufficient to prevent a vitamin K deficiency.
 If a deficiency does develop, it can usually be treated effectively if detected early.